OvadiaOmer3/ARInhibition/README.md

 ## Contributing

-This project was developed as part of a Computational Structural Biology course.
+This project was developed as part of a Computational Structural Biology course at Tel Aviv University.
 The analysis pipeline can be extended to other protein systems by modifying the configuration variables in the utility scripts.